sanjaymahto/hierarchical-data-representation/README.md

     instance.updateData(newData) /* new Data should be in tree JSON format same as uploaded while creating an Instance*/

-Naming The Nodes of Tree
+### Using nodeName API

+The [nodeName](https://github.com/sanjaymahto/hierarchical-data-representation/blob/origin/feature/refactoring-code/src/dag-renderer.js) API allows you to Name the nodes of DAG tree.
+This will allow you to change the Names of the Nodes dynamically.
+You have to pass function as a parameter to assign names to the Nodes of the tree.

+`Example:`

     // argument of nodeName should be function type instance.nodeName((currentNode) => {
             return currentNode.data.nodeid; }); /* nodeid is identifier here
                                               from the JSON tree data provided.*/

-Naming The paths of nodes
+>Note: while accessing the data in the JSON structure. you have to put `.data` in the passed element in the function.
+`example:`
+currentNode.data.nodeid

+### Using pathName API

+The [pathName](https://github.com/sanjaymahto/hierarchical-data-representation/blob/origin/feature/refactoring-code/src/dag-renderer.js) API allows you to Name the paths of DAG tree.
+This will allow you to change the path names of the Nodes dynamically.
+You have to pass path identifier key from JSON Data as a parameter.

+`Example:`

-    /* argument of pathName should be string type i.e identifier key from the JSON tree data provided.*/ instance.pathName('textPath'); /* textPath is identifier
+    /* argument of pathName should be string type i.e identifier key from the JSON    tree data provided.*/

-    here from the JSON tree data provided.*/
+    instance.pathName('textPath'); /* textPath is identifier here from                                               the JSON tree data provided.*/

 Adding Event listeners to the nodes